-By default, Genesis themes usually display same sidebars across the site if you have enabled them on your theme settings panel.
+By default, Genesis themes usually display the same sidebars across the site if you have enabled them on your theme settings panel.
 Have you ever fancied having unique sidebars on different pages rather than showing the same sidebar on every page?

 Thanks to Genesis Simple Sidebars plugin, this task is extremely easy.

-Whether you’re a coder or not, there’s need to write some additional code using WP conditionals to achieve unique sidebars on different pages.
+Whether you’re a coder or not, there’s a need to write some additional code using WP conditionals to achieve unique sidebars on different pages.

 Genesis Simple Menus (FREE)